 For the sake of comparison, we need to go down to the recipe.
 Once we know the recipe, it’ll be easier to discuss the Belgian waffle vs regular waffle.

 - Belgian Waffle: Belgian Waffle is mainly a North American waffle variety.
 It is based on Brussels waffle, a simplified version.
 Typically, yeast is used in the recipe, though some recipe use baking soda instead of yeast.
 They are distinguished from regular American waffles by their depth.
 The machine design is different.
 These machines have one and a half-inch depth on the plate.

 - Regular waffle: All the waffles have almost the same recipe; some just use egg-white-leavened, and some use baking soda leavened instead of the egg.
 Regular waffles are less thick than the Belgian waffles.
 It is also smaller in size, so it cannot hold much syrup, and sadly, syrup makes the waffle taste awesome.

 So Which One Is The Best Waffle?

-Now we know the difference between Belgian waffles and regular waffles, but which one is best?
-Let’s compare and contrast these to waffle and see who wins, belgian waffle vs regular waffle.
+Now we know the difference between Belgian waffles and american waffles, but which one is best?
+Let’s compare and contrast these to waffles and see who wins, belgian waffle vs American waffle.

 All waffles are made almost with the same ingredients, yet Belgian ones are considered more popular.
 Let’s find out what makes them unique.
 A perfect Belgian waffle has a beautiful combination of crisp outside and light and fluffy in the middle.